-Not only do we take advantage of their awesome rewards, we also go in for sweet signup bonuses.
+We take advantage of their awesome rewards and go in for sweet sign-up bonuses.

-As long as you’re responsible, cash-back credit cards are an easy way to make some extra money without ever having to think about it.
+As long as you’re responsible, cash-back credit cards can be a simple way to make extra money without ever having to think about it.

 Here’s an option we like: It’s the Chase Freedom Unlimited card.
 Its claim to fame?
 You’ll earn an unlimited 1.5% cash back on all your purchases.
 Plus, if you spend $500 in your first three months of opening the card (hi, groceries), you’ll pocket a $150 bonus.

 There’s no annual fee, and the cash-back rewards don’t expire.
 Sign up — and get a 0% intro APR for 15 months — here.

 Our advice is to set your rewards card to automatically pay your monthly bills: You’ll earn rewards and keep everything paid on time, without giving either a second thought.

 How many points you’d have to earn: 1,000,000.
 That’s just over $660,000 in groceries, gas, utilities and more.